gsoules/AvantRelationships/README.md

 ### Custom Relationships
 You can add custom relationships using the `custom_relationships` filter which is called from `RelatedItemsTree::insertCustomRelationships()`.
 The filter allows you to insert your own `RelatedItemsTreeNode` objects into the `RelatedItemsTree` to be displayed to the user as described in the Digital Archive topic [Viewing Relationships].

 Below is an example of a callback function that uses the filter.
 It calls a method (not shown) called `createCustomRelationshipsFor()` which returns a single `RelatedItemsTreeNode` object.
 The function implements the [Implicit Relationships] feature of the [Digital Archive].
-Note that the last two parameters of `createCustomRelationshipsFor()` are the source and target labels for custom Creator and Publisher relationships types (see the Digital Archive topic [Relationship Types] for information about source and target labels).
+Note that the last two parameters of `createCustomRelationshipsFor()` are the source and target labels for custom Creator and Publisher relationships types.
+See the Digital Archive topic [Relationship Types] for information about source and target labels.

 ```
 public function filterCustomRelationships($nodes, $args)